msg-systems/WPF-GUI-Localizer/README.md

    }
    ```

-3. LocalizationUtils is attached to all Views and Windows that need to be localized.
+3. LocalizationProperties is attached to all Views and Windows that need to be localized.

    Example:
    ```xaml